Paying bills is not exactly the part that makes landlords jump for joy. But it doesn’t have to be a headache.

 How do I pay bills with ACH?

-Through your bank portal or a landlord-focused ACH bill pay service.
+To pay bills with the automated clearing house payment system, use your bank portal or a landlord-focused ACH bill pay service.
 Add the payee, amount, and date, then submit.
 That’s the essence of how to pay with ACH.

-Can I send money with ACH urgently?
+Can I send money with ACH on the same day?

-What if a payment fails?
+What if an ACH payment fails?

 Confirm routing/account numbers, check bank cutoffs, and resubmit.
 For persistent issues, contact support.
 If receivables slip, align disbursements with your calendar and review rent considered late and collect unpaid rent processes.